 In addition to the course requirements, the student is required to complete two qualifying examinations dealing with course and literature material, and to present a dissertation defense.

 The Second Examination in Biochemistry is in the form of a research proposal which the student must develop and then defend before the Doctoral Dissertation Committee by the end of his/her second year in the Program.
-The members of the Committee are selected by the student and his/her thesis advisor and approved by the Executive Officer.
+The members of the Committee are selected by the student and his/her thesis advisor and are approved by the Executive Officer.

-The proposal should include the following six sections:
+The proposal is based on the student's planned thesis research and should include the following sections:

-- Conclusion: Discussion of the expected results as they relate to the specific objectives.
+- Conclusion: Discussion of the expected results.

 1. An electronic copy of the proposal is delivered to each thesis committee member and to the Program Office at least TWO weeks before the date of the examination, or in printed form if requested.
 Students should obtain an indication from all members of the committee that the research proposal is defensible BEFORE scheduling the oral defense.

 2. The Second Examination oral defense may be held either at the student's home campus or at the Graduate Center, but if any faculty member prefers to have the examination at the Graduate Center, it should be scheduled there.